-How the Faculty of Science is ensuring diversity and fostering inclusion among our people.
+Diversity and inclusion are key priorities for the Faculty of Science.
+Find out how the Faculty of Science is working to ensure diversity and foster inclusion among our people.

 Diversity and inclusion are key priorities for the Faculty of Science.
 I see my role as the Associate Dean as being to develop initiatives and events so that everyone within the Faculty feels included and supported.
 All staff and students need to feel they have a voice in how we make the Faculty of Science a better, more inclusive place to work.

 Dr Georgina Such – the Faculty of Science’s Associate Dean (Diversity, Inclusion and Women in Science)

 Women in Science